CASE STUDY

 A complex project

-The aim of the project is to equip the basilica with a sound system capable of ensuring perfect intelligibility.
+The aim of the project is to equip the basilica with a sound system houses of worship capable of ensuring perfect intelligibility.
 The system integration must respect the architecture and especially the decorations and mosaics.

 The presence of numerous decorations and the limited number of pillars in the building meant that the number of loudspeakers had to be kept to a minimum.
 The central dome, reaching a height of 24m, requires perfect directivity control to avoid the focusing and echo effects that impair speech intelligibility.